qaecology/blogdown-website/content/authors/August Hao/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: August is a PhD student working on describing the biogeographic patterns of terrestrial Fungi in Australia.
+bio: August was a PhD student working on describing the biogeographic patterns of terrestrial Fungi in Australia.
 He is interested in the use of species distribution model-based methods for studying biogeography, particularly for discovering biogeographic regions and their boundaries.

 interests:
 - Species Distribution Modelling